martin-brajer/card-assembler/docs/source/creatingBlueprint.rst

 * :file:`Blueprint using a template.xml` + :file:`Data image.xcf`

-   To assemble the this card, use "unique spell example" as **CardIDs**.
+   To assemble the this card, use "unique spell soothingWinds" as **CardIDs**.

    The first tag (under the mentioned path) refers to the template for all spell cards, where universal details (such as title position) are specified.